 An upper second-class honours degree (or international equivalent) in science, mathematics or engineering.

 See international equivalent qualifications on the International Office website.

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 Research within the department and faculty is organised via cross-faculty research groups.
-People within the department vigorously pursue their research interests via three major interest groups: Fluid Flow and Aerodynamics; ACCIS; and Dynamics and Control.
 This work is supported by 60+ academic and research staff, and 100+ postgraduates, plus a highly experienced administrative and technical support team.

 Graduates from the department leave with a breadth of technical and personal skills and expertise, far beyond their particular degree specialism.
-They progress into a wide variety of careers within engineering (e.g. aerospace, automotive/motorsport, transportation, consulting engineering), academia, public services (e.g. civil service, air traffic management) and commerce (e.g. IT, finance).
-The acquisition of a higher degree provides a significant career acceleration and facilitates entry into positions of greater responsibility.
-Furthermore, it increasingly provides entrepreneurial opportunities, exploiting skills and knowledge acquired during the programmes.
+They progress into a wide variety of careers within engineering (eg aerospace, automotive/motorsport, transportation, consulting engineering), academia, public services (eg civil service, air traffic management) and commerce (eg IT, finance).
+A higher degree can accelerate your career significantly, particularly into positions of greater responsibility.
+Furthermore, it increasingly provides entrepreneurial opportunities, exploiting skills and knowledge acquired during the programme.

 Dr Byung-Chul (Eric) Kim PhD(KAIST), (Lecturer in Composites Design, Processing and Manufacture), Automated composites manufacturing axiomatic design ; composite design & manufacturing; computer aided design.

 Professor Christian Allen MSc(Bristol), PhD(Bristol), (Professor of Computational Aerodynamics), Numerical solutions of unsteady fluid flows.